temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 touch src/worker.ts src/workflows.ts src/activities.ts
 ```

-These are the packages that compose the Temporal TypeScript SDK, and each package maps to some parts of a Temporal application: an Activity, Worker, and Workflow.
-You will explore each part of this subscription, and how they work together to create a fault-tolerant Workflow for your subscription application.

-You also want to create some script files to cancel a subscription, execute a Workflow, and more.
+You also want to create some script files to cancel a subscription, execute a Workflow, query your Workflow for billing information, and update the charge amount.
 You will create these as Temporal Clients.
 The Temporal Client communicates with the Temporal Service to start a Workflow, send data to a Workflow, and more.

 ```command
 mkdir src/scripts